RobertvBraam/Scrutinize/README.md

 ## Features

-### Dependency Scanning

-Scrutinize scans your project's dependencies, whether managed through npm or NuGet, providing a detailed overview of the libraries and frameworks your project relies on.

 ### Vulnerability Assessment

 Identify and address potential security risks by leveraging Scrutinize's vulnerability assessment capabilities.
 Stay informed about the latest security updates for your dependencies.
+The assessment is done by scanning your dependencies with the tooling created by npm and Nuget.
+Both package managers are based on the Github Advisory Database ([npm](https://github.blog/2021-10-07-github-advisory-database-now-powers-npm-audit/) and [Nuget](https://devblogs.microsoft.com/nuget/how-to-scan-nuget-packages-for-security-vulnerabilities/)).
+The assessment will output a list of vulnerabilities contianing the package name, severity and vulnerability reference url.

 ### License Compliance